XJChenUMD/Carbon-Taxation-and-Revenue-Recycling/README.md

 1 Department of Geographical Sciences, University of Maryland, College Park, MD 20742, USA.
 2 German Institute of Development and Sustainability (IDOS), Research Programme “Transformation of Economic and Social Systems”, Germany.
 3 Integrated Research on Energy, Environment and Society (IREES), Energy and Sustainability Research Institute Groningen (ESIRG), University of Groningen, Groningen 9747 AG, Netherlands.
 4 Sustainability Research Institute, School of Earth and Environment, University of Leeds, Leeds, UK.
 Xiangjie and Daniele contributed equal to this research.
 Correspondence authors: K.F. (kfeng@umd.edu), K.H. (k.hubacek@rug.nl).

 The code folder include all codes used for modeling, analysis, visualization in the paper.

 The "Results summary.Rdata" include all data used for the figs shown in the main text.

+The raw data, include the MRIO table based on GTAP-v11, the World Bank Consumption Database (WBCD), the coverage of social assistance in each country is not public available.
+If interested, please contact the correspondence authors.